 Our TOP TIPS and lots of FREE things to do in New York City

-Below you'll find our very best tips for planning your trip to New York City — Tips on getting around, dining, things to do, hidden gems and free alternatives to some of the more expensive activities.
+Below you'll find our best tips for planning your trip to New York City — Tips for getting around, dining, things to do, hidden gems and free alternatives to some of the more expensive activities.

 A 7 Day Unlimited Pass is inexpensive and probably your best option even if you are only visiting for 4-6 days.
 If your stay is shorter than that you may be better off purchasing individual fares.